mleonardallen/CarND-Advanced-Lane-Lines/README.md

 The code for this step is contained in the `calibrate` method located in `./advanced_lane_lines/calibration.py`.

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Because not all inner corners are visible in each image, I product mutiple object points.
+Because not all inner corners are visible in each image, I produce mutiple object points.
 With each image I try to detect the most corners and then fall back until as many corners as possible are found.

 ```
 sizes = [(9,6), (8,6), (9,5), (7,6)]